How to Maintain a Secure Workspace

 Warrant a Confident Connection

 If you’re having trouble connecting to your company’s network while using company devices, reach out to your team members in IT immediately to see what the problem is.
-For computers, phones, or any other devices that may connect, always ensure a secure connectionBe sure to connect to your VPN (Virtual Private Network) to remain under your organization’s security umbrella and receive updates from your IT department.
+For computers, phones, or any other devices that may connect, always ensure a secure connection.
+You want to connect to your Virtual Private Network (VPN) to remain under your organization’s security umbrella and receive updates from your IT department.
 Furthermore, you will want to keep any foreign devices off the network.

 Always Use a Robust Password

-Using different passwords for all of your devices and accounts seems like common sense, however, it’s been reported that 64% of people use the same password for at least some of their online accounts.
+Using different passwords for all your devices and accounts seems like common sense.
+However, it’s been reported that 64% of people use the same password for at least some of their online accounts.
 Ensure that your password is of certain qualifying length, with a wide range of numbers, and special characters.
 You should also continue to update it throughout the calendar year for maximum security.
 Your technology team can better specify how often you should be changing your credentials for more security.

 Set Up Multi-Factor Authentication